Bloomberg Software Engineer Onsite Interview: Every Round, What It Tests

 STAR Stories Bloomberg Cares About

-Bloomberg's behavioral questions cluster around six themes.
+Bloomberg's behavioral questions cluster around themes that show up repeatedly across Glassdoor candidate reports and targetjobs' Bloomberg writeup.
 Expect two to three:

 The engineering manager portion probes deeper into past technical decisions.
 "Why did you choose that architecture?" and "What would you do differently now?"
 This is less about STAR format and more about demonstrating that you think carefully about trade-offs and don't just reach for whatever you saw on a blog post last Tuesday.